darkzeroman/Notes/JavaCollections.md

 ## Basic Definitions

-* list : ordered list of objects, may be duplicated, random access
+* List : ordered list of objects, may be duplicated, random access
-* queue: ordered, no random access
+* Queue: ordered, no random access
-* set: not ordered, no duplicates
+* Set: not ordered, no duplicates
-* map: making a relationship between key and value
+* Map: making a relationship between key and value
-* deque: supports insertion/removal at both ends
+* Deque: supports insertion/removal at both ends

 ## Collection Interfaces
 ### `java.util.Collection`